 Brewer’s Blackbirds feed on the ground and usually in the open, but perch much higher, often on telephone or power lines.
 They often flock with other species, including grackles, Red-winged Blackbirds, cowbirds, and starlings.
 Male Brewer’s Blackbirds watch over colonies by sitting at guard perches.
 They meet hawks, owls, gulls, and other predators with an alarm call, diving at and sometimes striking them to make them leave.
 Paired birds stop associating with each other after the nesting season ends, but typically reunite the next year if both birds return after winter.

 Although they are common within their range, Brewer's Blackbirds populations declined by over 2 percent per year between 1966 and 2010 (amounting to a cumulative decline of 61 percent), according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 20 million, with 74 percent spending part of the year in the U.S., 26 percent breeding in Canada, and 25 percent wintering Mexico.
+Partners in Flight estimates the global breeding population at 20 million, with 74 percent spending part of the year in the U.S., 26 percent breeding in Canada, and 25% wintering Mexico.
 They rate a 9 out of 20 on the Continental Concern Score, and the 2014 State of the Birds Report listed Brewer's Blackbirds as a Common Bird in Steep Decline, and this species rates a 9 out of 20 on the Partners in Flight Continental Concern Score.
 Various hazards facing the species include shooting, trapping, and poisoning (measures aimed at protecting agricultural crops), and collisions with windows and other structures.
 But in general, human activities such as agriculture and settlement have created places for Brewer’s Blackbirds to live.